ThaTechMaestro/cms/README.md

 - Deleting a particular course

 ## Data Layer:
-* An inbuilt database(Apache Derby) used in this version, the course was created as an object utilising a service class implementation
+* An inbuilt database(Apache Derby) used in this version, the course was created as an object and stored in the database utilising Spring data JPA
 * Each course is mapped to a topic(Foreign key) using a many to one relationship

 ## Concepts Learned